Beyond Bitcoin: Should You Invest in These Other Cryptocurrencies?

-Other noteworthy coins include Ethereum, which currently trades at $259.45 per coin, and Litecoin, which trades at $45.53 per coin.
-While they are less known, they work almost identically to Bitcoin and Bitcoin Cash, the latter of which was created from a split of Bitcoin on August 1, 2017.
+Other noteworthy coins include Ethereum, which trades around $250 per coin, and Litecoin, which trades around $47 per coin.
+While they are less known, they work almost identically to Bitcoin and Bitcoin Cash, the latter of which was created from a Bitcoin fork on August 1, 2017.

-Cryptocurrencies vary in price compared to the United States Dollar just like other currencies, and like other currencies can be readily traded into Euros, Pounds, and other international currencies.
-However, some regulations limit Bitcoin, such as was recently announced in China.
+Cryptocurrencies vary in price compared to the U.S. dollar, just like other currencies, and like other currencies can be readily traded into euros, pounds, and other international currencies.
+However, some regulations limit Bitcoin.

 Where Does Bitcoin Come From?

-It is easy to understand the history of the United States Dollar.
+It is easy to understand the history of the U.S. dollar.
 It was originally tied to the value of silver and gold.
-Since 1971, the Dollar is backed by the “full faith and credit” of the United States government.
+Since 1971, the dollar is backed by the “full faith and credit” of the U.S. government.

 Cryptocurrencies Are Incredibly Risky Investments

-It is not backed by a major government or asset, so the value is based on other’s willingness to use and trade the currency.
-While it grew by over 600 percent in the last year, it can easily fall, and it can come crashing down quickly.
-For this reason, it is important for investors to only put in what they are willing to lose.
+Bitcoin is not backed by a major government or asset, so the value is based on others' willingness to use and trade the currency.
+While it grew by over 600% in 2017, it can easily fall, and it can come crashing down quickly.
+For this reason, it is important for Bitcoin investors to only put in what they are willing to lose.

 Is It Too Late to Profit From Bitcoin?

 Like with the stock market, you would need a crystal ball to answer this question for sure, but many skeptics say Bitcoin may be past its peak.
-However, big fans of digital currencies say Bitcoin could go to $1 million within the next few years.
-This statement was made before the recent crash.
+However, big fans of digital currencies say Bitcoin could increase tremendously over time.

 If you look around and see people bragging about their huge profits in Bitcoin, are you too late to the game?
 The answer is maybe.
-We don’t know if Bitcoin will go up or down, but I would argue Jamie Dimon is a better person to trust with financial market advice that those who exclusively focus on digital currencies.
+We don’t know if Bitcoin will go up or down, and other investments are probably safer.

 However, if you drank the Kool-Aid and think cryptocurrencies are the wave of the future, you have several cryptocurrency options to review.
 Ethereum and Litecoin are the most stable Bitcoin alternatives, but there are more than 4,400 cryptocurrencies traded today.